• Skip to main content

 Skewed Perceptions from Online Fitness Celebrities

 I also talk about how people have very skewed ideas of what people actually look like because what they see online is really, really rare.
-Also, do you think fitness-celebrities always look the way they do in their photoshoots?
-No. Trust me, they’re not going to take their shirt off immediately after thanksgiving dinner and do a photoshoot shirtless.
+Do you think fitness-celebrities always look the way they do in their photoshoots?
+No. Trust me, they’re not going to take their shirt off immediately after thanksgiving dinner and do a shirtleess photoshoot.
 Trust me they aren’t doing that.
-They’re starving and dehydrating themselves before photoshoots.
+In fact, they’re probably fasting dehydrating themselves before photoshoots.
 If they’re indoors, they’re using spotlights overhead to exaggerate shadows and reveal muscles.

 Drug use is rampant